-The OSC3 oscillation circuit generates the system clock for the CPU and peripheral circuits (serial interface, programmable timer, LCD controller, etc.).
+The OSC3 oscillation circuit generates the system clock for the CPU and peripheral circuits (serial interface, programmable timer, A/D converter, etc.).
 The OSC3 oscillation circuit stops when the SLP instruction is executed, or the OSCC register is set to "0".